livz/livz.github.io/_tips/Delete-Automator-services.md

 ## Disable a service

-If you want a temporary approach, services created with Automator can simply be disabled by de-selecting them in the _System preferences → Keyboard → Shortcuts → Services_
+If you want a temporary approach, services created with Automator can simply be disabled by de-selecting them in the _System preferences → Keyboard → Shortcuts → Services_.